proudmuslim-dev/proudmuslim.tech/src/bad-mod-alternatives/sbe.md

 - [**Blatantly steals from SBC**](https://i.imgur.com/n7T9DkB.png)
 - **Blatantly steals from Patcher**
     - Context: When patcher 1.5 was in beta and 1.12 crop hitboxes were added, they were bugged and broken.
 When the SBE developers "made" their version, they somehow managed to produce the exact same bug.
 Moulberry came in and fixed the glitch, resulting in the SBE developers claiming that they "found out" how to fix it.
         - [Side by side code comparison](https://hst.sh/xetawopini.java) showing that the code is now the exact same.
+    - SBE has a chat timestamp feature, which while not being "stolen" per say, does not belong in a Skyblock mod anyways.
+    - SBE developers claim that these features are "for people who don't use Patcher".
+However, Patcher is an all-purpose mod that brings many [bug fixes, performance improvements, and QOL features](https://github.com/LunaNotdev/Patcher-Explanation/blob/main/README.md) that everyone should be using regardless.
 - [**Blatantly steals from NEU**](https://i.imgur.com/nNJp8bD.png)
     - Context: NEU had originally made a feature that allowed you to re-texture skulls with custom models.
 On the SBE discord, they had expressly stated that they would not be stealing features from other mods and people should not request them to add stolen features.
 Moulberry was annoyed at SBE at the time for blatantly stealing features and was saying on stream he was going to add dungeon puzzle solvers to make SBE useless.
 It was only after that threat that they put out that statement, but when Moulberry decided against dungeon puzzle solvers, they went straight back to stealing.
 - **Blatantly steals from Skytils**